yangluo1234/dms1_blog/posts/week5-s2.md

 ![Code](code_4.jpg)

 <p>Additionally, I took this project with icon prototypes and pushed it to a Github repo.
 From there, I used Deno Deploy to easily host and share my work.
 Deploying with Deno was a smooth process, and I was also able to preview my work locally.
-The tutorial was clear, and by following it step by step, I successfully built the project on my Mackbook like my blog!!</p>
+The tutorial was clear, and by following it step by step, I successfully built the project on my MackBook like my blog!! </p>